 1. a person who is responsible for managing and training a person or a team: e.g., a basketball coach;

 2. a coach is also an expert who trains someone learning or improving a skill.

 I am an expert who supports clients’ learning as they seek work/life navigation skills or communication skills.
-I assist people in becoming more authentic or true to themselves.
-I help them to identify alternative creative paths, and to rely upon their strengths in any situation.
+I help clients through uncertainty, opportunities, and challenges, through practicing more flexible, confident, creative responses to situations outside their comfort zones.
+I encourage them to identify alternative paths to success, relying on their strengths (and working wisely with weaknesses).

 My business name, COACHWALKS, reflects how I “walk the talk,” modeling behaviors and sharing practical examples or stories based on real world experience.
-I literally walk beside my clients, too, offering walking meetings outdoors as an alternative to traditional in-office sessions.
+Sometimes, I literally walk beside my clients, offering walking meetings outdoors.

 My methods cross boundaries and are driven by client needs.
 I offer a diverse toolkit.
-A client’s coaching path is revealed through deep listening, empathy, intuition, and decades of challenging professional experiences, through which I’ve learned to recognize patterns.
+A client’s path is revealed through collaboration, deep listening, empathy, intuition, and my decades of challenging experiences, through which I’ve learned to recognize patterns.

 People have different learning preferences and work/life circumstances.
 Clients select the coaching path and pace they prefer.
 I switch hats to meet needs; I have been described as wise counselor, alternative path finder, mentor, catalyst, wordsmith, synthesizer, teacher, facilitator, “best listener I know,” strategic partner, and more.

 I coach in person, by phone, online, and on my feet, offering brief consultations and in-depth, longer sessions.
 Some clients work with me over months or years; others choose a short-term partnership.

 Since 1992 I have offered “just-in-time-coaching,” a popular option for addressing an immediate need in just one focused, valuable session (e.g., a challenging conversation, interview, or presentation).